MicrosoftDocs/azure-docs/articles/time-series-insights/tut-explore-js-client-lib.md

 2. Click the "Log in" button.
 You can use either an enterprise/organization account (Azure Active Directory) or a personal account (Microsoft Account, or MSA).
 The first time you use the application with a given account, you are prompted to give your consent to the application.
 Consent allows the application to sign in under your account, and access the TSI APIs to retrieve data on your behalf.
    ![TSI Client Sample consent prompt](media/tut-explore-js-client-lib/tcs-sign-in-consent.png)

-3. After successful sign-in, you should see a page similar to the following, containing several styles of charts, populated with TSI data.
+3. After successful sign-in, you will see a page similar to the following, containing several styles of example charts, populated with TSI data.
 Also note your user account and the "log out" link in the upper right:
    ![TSI Client Sample main page after sign-in](media/tut-explore-js-client-lib/tcs-main-after-signin.png)

 ### Page source and structure

 First let's view the HTML and JavaScript source code behind the page that rendered in your browser.
-We won't walk through all of the elements, but you learn about the major sections of the code, giving you a sense of what the page is doing:
+We won't walk through all of the elements, but you learn about the major sections giving you a sense of how the page works:

 1. Open "Developer Tools" in your browser, and inspect the HTML elements that make up the current page, also known as the HTML or DOM tree.

-2. Expand the `<head>` and `<body>` elements similar to the layout in the following image, and notice:
+2. Expand the `<head>` and `<body>` elements, similar to the layout in the following image, and notice:
    - Under **\<head\>**, elements that pull in additional files to assist in the functioning of the page:
      - the \<script\> element for referencing the Azure Active Directory Authentication Library (`adal.min.js`) - also known as ADAL, this is a JavaScript library that provides OAuth 2.0 authentication (sign-in) and token acquisition for accessing APIs.